qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

 ===============================================================================

 **The goal for this lesson:** To learn how to install **QGIS Server** on Debian Stretch.
-With negligible variations you can also follow it for any Debian based distribution like Ubuntu and its derivatives.
+With negligible variations (prepending ``sudo`` to all admin commands) you can also follow it for any Debian based distribution like Ubuntu and its derivatives.

 |moderate| |FA| Install from packages
 -------------------------------------------------------------------------------